-Pauli Exclusion Priniple and Hund's Rule
+Pauli Exclusion Principle and Hund's Rule

 Pauli Exclusion Principle

 An orbital can hold 0, 1, or 2 electrons only, and if there are two electrons in the orbital, they must have opposite (paired) spins.
-Therefore, no two electrons in the same atom can have the same set of four Quantum Numbers

 Hund’s Rule

-atom orbital box diagram
+atomorbital box diagram

 B